 Talented students may audition for music scholarships at Southwestern.
 Awards are given to top performers who represent Southwestern in ensembles, continue to educate themselves through private study, give back to the community in performance and maintain good academic standards.
-Awards range from $500 to $4000.

 Canadian citizens residing within Canada are eligible for a $2,000 Scholarship per year.

 Three or more students from the same family, each taking at least 12 hours of coursework, will receive a 10% discount on tuition.
 Two students from the same family, each taking at least 12 hours, will receive a 5% discount on tuition.
 When students marry, they are no longer eligible for this special discount as a member of their parent’s household.
 Married couples, taking at least 12 hours of coursework each, may receive the 5% discount on tuition.

 Student Missionary & Task Force Worker Scholarship

 Southwestern awards scholarships to students who successfully complete a full term of service no shorter than 8 months in an approved student missionary or task force program.
 These awards are divided over the two semesters of the school year immediately following the return of the student missionary or task force worker.

 Southwestern students who work in a summer ministries program (such as at a summer camp or as a literature evangelist) will receive a scholarship worth 75% of whatever portion of their net earnings they apply to their account: maximum award $2,000.
 The student’s earnings are applied to the fall semester and the Southwestern match is applied to the spring semester.